-The New Orleans District has determined that the project footprint is located in an area that may be known to be utilized by the West Indian Manatee, the Red-Cockaded Woodpecker, and the Gopher Tortoise.
-It has been determined that the activity will have no effect the West Indian
+The New Orleans District has determined that the project footprint is located in an area that may be known to be utilized by the West Indian Manatee, the Red-Cockaded Woodpecker, and the

-Manatee, the Red-Cockaded Woodpecker or the Gopher Tortoise based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), dated January 27, 2020 between the U.S. Army Corps of Engineers, New Orleans and U.S. Fish and Wildlife Service, Ecological Services Office.
-Standard Manatee Conditions for In-Water Activities will be included in the authorization, if granted.
+Gopher Tortoise.
+It has been determined that the activity will have no effect on the West Indian Manatee, the Red-Cockaded Woodpecker, or the Gopher Tortoise based on the Information & Planning Consultation for Endangered Species in Louisiana (IPaC), dated January 27, 2020 between the U.S. Army Corps of Engineers, New Orleans and U.S. Fish and Wildlife Service, Ecological Services Office.